The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 To ensure consistent coding, the entire fast food dataset was reevaluated and coded three times.
 To further classify the foods, a distinguished panel of national nutrition and health promotion experts from across the United States was organized.
 These experts reviewed the entire process and suggested changes in the way the foods were coded.
 The experts are listed in the acknowledgments section.
 A final analysis shows that 33% of the foods in this guide are coded green, 20% are coded yellow, and 47% are coded red.

-Fast Food and Good Health with Three Easy Rules
+Fast Food and Good Health and Wellness with Three Easy Rules

 How can you make the best choices when you’re eating fast food?
-This guide codes food as red, yellow, or green, depending on how healthy they are or not.
+This corporate health and wellness idea of the fast food guide codes food as red, yellow, or green, depending on how healthy they are or not.
 Here are three easy rules to help you use this system to make healthy fast food choices:

 Rule #1: Avoid the red foods.